 Unfortunately, Allstate doesn’t list minimum premiums or ranges on its website, but we have seen quotes for its BOP between $600 and $2,000 depending on your salon’s size, revenue, and risk factors, as well as policy items like limits and endorsements.
 While it does seem high, coverage-wise it’s one of the more robust BOP packages that a beauty salon with employees can find on the market.

 Hiscox: Best for Home-based Salons

-Hiscox offers general liability, professional liability, and BOP with higher coverage limits than some of the other providers on our list, including up to $5 million for liability policies.
-Plus, spas and salons is a top industry for this carrier, so it can write policies for some harder-to-insure modalities, such as:
+Hiscox offers general liability, professional liability, and business owner’s policies with higher coverage limits than some of the other providers on our list, including up to $5 million for liability policies.
+Plus, spas and salons are a top industry for this carrier, so it can write policies for some harder-to-insure modalities, such as: